The Safest Acute Pancreatitis Diet Plan for Recovery

 Day 1: The Bland Foundation

-- Breakfast: 1 piece of white toast (white flour is easier to digest than whole wheat right now) with 1 tablespoon of fat-free fruit jam.
+- Breakfast1 piece of white toast with 1 tablespoon of fat-free fruit jam.

-- Dinner: 3 ounces of baked, skinless chicken breast.
-Season only with salt.
-Serve with 1/2 cup of heavily steamed, extremely soft carrots.
+- Dinner3 ounces of baked, skinless chicken breast seasoned only with salt.
+Served with ½ cup of heavily steamed, extremely soft carrots.

 Day 2: Gentle Carbs

-- Lunch: 1 cup of plain pasta tossed with a small amount of fat-free, plain tomato sauce (if you tolerate tomatoes well; otherwise, use fat-free broth).
+- Lunch1 cup of plain pasta tossed with a small amount of fat-free, plain tomato sauce.

-- Dinner: 3 ounces of baked white fish (like cod or tilapia, which have almost zero fat compared to salmon).
-Serve with plain white rice.
+- Dinner3 ounces of baked white fish (cod or tilapia — almost zero fat compared to salmon).
+Served with plain white rice.

 Day 3: Introducing Soft Veggies

-- Breakfast: 2 scrambled egg whites (discard the yolks entirely; the yolks contain all the fat).
-Serve with white toast.
+- Breakfast2 scrambled egg whites (discard the yolks — all the fat is in the yolk).
+Served with white toast.

-- Dinner: 3 ounces of ground turkey (must be 99% lean).
-Sauté without oil (use water or broth in the pan to prevent sticking).
-Serve over a baked potato (no skin, no butter).
+- Dinner3 ounces of ground turkey (must be 99% lean).
+Sauté without oil using broth instead.
+Served over a baked potato — no skin, no butter.

 Day 4: Expanding the Palette

-- Dinner: 1 cup of homemade chicken noodle soup.
-Use fat-free broth, diced chicken breast, carrots, and egg noodles.
+- Dinner1 cup of homemade chicken noodle soup — fat-free broth, diced chicken breast, carrots, and egg noodles.

 Day 5: Testing Tolerance